habdullah/edgenet/docs/enhancements/000-eep-template.md

 - Gather feedback from developers and surveys
 - Complete features A, B, C
-- Tests are in Testgrid and linked in KEP
+- Tests are in Testgrid and linked in EEP

 #### Beta -> GA Graduation